XPLAN XMERGE CODING

 # James, Johnny and Stamos

 The above achieves the same result, just with the actual list declared within the function call.
-The benefit of this option is all the code is held together so you don’t need to worry about variables that might be defined elsewhere and spacing with let statements etc.
+The benefit of this approach is that all the code is held together so you don’t need to worry about variables that might be defined elsewhere and spacing with let statements etc.